Emory University

 Nell Hodgson Woodruff School of Nursing

-Offers Bachelor of Science in Nursing (BSN), Masters of Science in Nursing, and Doctor of Nursing Practice (DNP).
+Established in 1906, offering Bachelor of Science in Nursing (BSN), Master of Science in Nursing, and Doctor of Nursing Practice (DNP).

 Candler School of Theology